 Stephen Keim is Chair of CPJP.
 Stephen is a barrister working out of chambers in Brisbane and Hobart.
 From his childhood growing up with nine siblings and parents who cared about the less fortunate, Stephen has always had an abomination for the death penalty and a love of progressive causes.
 Stephen is patron of two Brisbane anti-death penalty organisations, Australians Against Capital Punishment and the Julian Wagner Memorial Fund.

-Julian McMahon is a barrister in Melbourne working in criminal law.
-He has been President of CPJP since 2015.
-In 2002, he was briefed on the matter of Van Tuong Nguyen, a young Australian arrested in Singapore carrying heroin from Vietnam to Australia.
+Julian McMahon AC SC is a barrister in Melbourne working in criminal law.
+He was President of Capital Punishment Justice Project from 2015 to 2020.
+In 2002, Julian was briefed on the matter of Van Tuong Nguyen, a young Australian arrested in Singapore carrying heroin from Vietnam to Australia.
 Van was executed in 2005.
 Since that case, in addition to being a local barrister, Julian has been working on death penalty cases and related issues.
 He has had death row clients in numerous countries, some executed, some not.
 He was part of the team who defended Australians Andrew Chan and Myuran Sukumaran, executed in Indonesia on the 29th of April 2015.